 Nature Play & Water Fun at the Awesome Lizard Log Playground

-ellaslist explorer Kylie had family playtime at Lizard Log playground inside the Western Sydney Playgrounds, and boy did they have a good time!
-She has shared her top tips to help make your visit to this award-winning playground a memorable one:
+Lizard Log playground inside the Western Sydney Playgrounds is the perfect place for family playtime!
+Here are our top tips to help make your visit to this award-winning playground a memorable one:

 What Makes The Playground A Great Option For Parents And Kids?

-This playground is one of the best we’ve been too.
-It’s created so as to blend comfortably with the natural environment and allow kids the opportunity to both play and explore its natural bush setting.
+This playground is one of the best around.
+It’s created to blend comfortably with the natural environment and allow kids the opportunity to both play and explore its natural bush setting.

 What Equipment Is There For Playtime?